Start date: 09 September 2019

 This module will develop a deep understanding of MOS devices and fundamental analog circuits.
 It will be delivered using flexible distance learning methods, with a combination of online real-time video lectures, design simulation labs, tutorials, online support, assignments and final exam.

-Verify and appraise analog layout structures including matching techniques
+- Verify & appraise analog layout structures including matching techniques

 Who is the course for?

-Any engineer wishing to attain a deeper understanding of MOS devices and circuits
+- Engineers wanting a deeper understanding of MOS devices & circuits

-(Each week consists of a 2 hour live streaming video lecture plus a 1 hour lab tutorial)
+Consists of a weekly 2-hour live streaming video lecture plus 1-hour lab tutorial.

-Prior to his teaching career he was a senior design engineer at Analog Devices, where he spent 10 years involved in the design and development of a wide variety of mixed signal circuit designs, including high-resolution and high-speed data converters, amplifiers, analogue signal conditioning circuits, voltage references/regulators and CMOS oscillator circuits.
+He was previously a senior design engineer at Analog Devices, where he spent over 10 years involved in the design and development of a wide variety of mixed signal circuits, including high-resolution and high-speed data converters, precision comparators, analogue signal conditioning circuits, voltage references and oscillator circuits.
 Ken holds 4 patents and co-awards in the field of microelectronics.